BuzzReferrals/TangoCard_DotNet_SDK/TangoCard_API.md

     <dt>password</dt>
     <dd>https://www.tangocard.com user account's password</dd>
     <dt>cardSku</dt>
     <dd>string - The SKU of the card to purchase.
-The SKU for the Tango Card is "tango-card".</dd>
+The SKU for the Tango Card is "tango-card".
+For other SKUs, please refer to this section: <a href="#start_using_gift_cards">The Tango Card and other Retailer Brand Gift Cards</a></dd>
     <dt>cardValue</dt>
     <dd>integer - The value of the card to purchase.</dd>
     <dt>tcSend</dt>